timoha40k/hexMath/README.md

 # hexMath
 ## Note: offset coordinate system works properly only with grid systems which has even rows shoved to the right and pointy top hexagons.
-Huge thanks to [RedBlobGames](https://www.redblobgames.com/) as they have inspired me to create this library.
+Huge thanks to [RedBlobGames](https://www.redblobgames.com/) as their work has inspired me to create this library.
 Most of the math in this library is adapted from their [Hexagonal grid reference](https://www.redblobgames.com/grids/hexagons/).
 * [Getting Started](#getting-started)
   * [Basic Grid](#basic-grid)
   * [Getting Coordinates](#getting-coordinates)